May 22nd, 1959, was a Friday. It was Day 142 of 1959. The decade was the Fifties.

 The top five songs from the Billboard Hot 100 chart.

-The top movie on this date was "Some Like It Hot".
+The top movie on this day was "Some Like It Hot".

 Let's take a walk down memory lane.

-The date is May 22nd, 1959, and it's a Friday.
-Anyone born today will have the star sign Gemini.
-Most people have "that Friday feeling" and are looking forward to the weekend.
+It is Friday, May 22, 1959.
+Babies who are born today will have the star sign Gemini.
+People have "that Friday feeling" and are excited for the weekend.

 The summer of 1959 has finally arrived.
 The weather has warmed up, and the evenings are brighter than usual.
+The school year is nearly finished.
 In music, the song "Kansas City" by Wilbert Harrison is the best-selling record at the moment.
 Dwight David Eisenhower is the President of the United States, and the movie Some Like It Hot is at the top of the box office.

 Harold Macmillan is the Prime Minister of the United Kingdom.
 In fashion, women are sporting chemise dresses, sheaths, sack dresses and straight-cut suits.
 Short boxy jackets and shift dresses are also beginning to become popular.
 Meanwhile, a lot of men are sporting a "Teddy Boy" style that involves leather jackets, greased-back hair, extremely narrow trousers and velvet-collared jackets.
 Men are also wearing formal suits as daywear.
 Tailfins on cars are extremely popular at the moment.
 The design looks futuristic, almost like a rocket or the twin rudders on the back of an airplane.

-Kids and teenagers are watching TV shows such as "Mighty Mouse Playhouse", "Captain Pugwash", "The Rifleman", and "Pixie and Dixie and Mr. Jinks".
-Popular toys at the moment include Dimestore soldiers, Spinning Tops, BAS-KET Miniature Basketball, and Crater Critters.
+Kids and teenagers are watching TV shows such as "Looney Tunes", "Colonel Bleep", "Captain Pugwash", and "Clutch Cargo".
+Popular toys at the moment include BAS-KET Miniature Basketball, Matchbox toy cars, Play-Doh, and Crater Critters.

 By this time, communist forces in North Vietnam had committed themselves to invading South Vietnam.
 The Ho Chi Minh trail was established and expanded and guerrilla warfare attacks were being carried out against the US-backed Diệm government in the south.
 It was during this time that the United States started to slowly escalate its involvement in the conflict.